Websoft9/ansible-Tensorflow/docs/else-faq.md

 # FAQ

+#### How is TensorFlow installed?

+Use pip install in the Python virtual environment

 #### What is the password for the admin user?

 The password is stored in the server related file `/credentials/password.txt`.